 Nevertheless, Acquanetta insisted she was born on a reservation in Wyoming, but her story of how she ended up with a foster family hundreds of miles away in Pennsylvania has varied somewhat over the years.
 The truthfulness of the story can perhaps be judged from the fact that she also claimed to be an illegitimate descendant of the king of England.
 Although these kind of claims are hard to disprove, there is, however, a record from the 1940 census showing that on June 21 1921 a Mildred Davenport was born in South Carolina, and resided in Pennsylvania.
 According to the census her parents were African-American.
 It was probably the fact that her whole family was fairly light-skinned, like a latter-day Halle Berry, which made it possible for her to pass as a whole variety of ethnicities.
 And it didn’t hurt that promotional art from her films, which was at the time almost always painted or at least hand-colourised, made her out to be Caucasian.

 She was held in no high regard by the directors she worked with and had a hard time finding roles, as she was also known to be difficult to work with.
-After appearing in the sequel to Captive Wild Woman – Jungle Woman (review) –and Dead Man’s Eyes with Lon Chaney Jr, both in 1944, she managed to break her contract with Universal as she refused to star in the third sequel The Jungle Captive (1945).
+After appearing in the sequel to Captive Wild Woman – Jungle Woman (review) –and Dead Man’s Eyes with Lon Chaney Jr, both in 1944, she managed to break her contract with Universal as she refused to star in the third sequel The Jungle Captive (1945, review).
 She then signed to Monogram, but never made a film for them, as the studio found in impossible to work with her, as she turned down all scripts suggested.
 Her last big role came in 1945, when she played High Priestess Lea in Tarzan and the Leopard Woman in 1945.
 She did a handful of smaller roles in the forties and early fifties until she dropped out of acting, as her career didn’t progress.
 She was married several times, first to a Mexican millionaire and later to a wealthy car salesman in Phoenix.
 She became something of a local celebrity in Phoenix, as she did a daily run of live commercial segments for her husband’s firm, often turning them into segments concerning the company’s philantropic work and social issues rather than about the cars they sold.
 For a great interview with Acquanetta, check out Tom Weaver’s book Return of the B Science Fiction and Horror Movie Makers.

 A fourth actor worthy of mention is Fay Helm, playing Dr. Walters’ sensible nurse Strand, who gets herself killed halfway through the film for protesting against human experiments.
 Helm hasn’t got more than a couple of longer discussions with Carradine in the movie, but she sticks in your head a lot more than Evelyn Ankers, who has far more screen time.
 While many of the leading ladies in Hollywood B films were little more than pretty faces with some rudimentary acting skills, often former models, with Helm there is a feeling of intelligence behind the acting (I think for some reason of Cate Blanchett), and she delivers what is perhaps the best performance in the whole movie, even out-acting John Carradine in their scenes together.